Andhikafdh/Tucil2_13522128_13522160/README.md

 and manufacturing.
 This curve is created by connecting several control points, which are determine the shape and direction of the curve.

->Bézier Curve using Bruteforce Algorithm and Divide and Conquer Algorithm

 ## **Requirements**